An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases: Typical behaviors of nonlinear quantities and the Lyapunov spectrum in quantum trajectories

 where $\hat{\rho}_0=\int d\nu_0(\psi)\ket{\psi}\bra{\psi}$ is the initial state corresponding to the initial measure $\nu_0$.
-In the second and third lines of Eq. (\ref{eq:average_actual-trajectory_ground-state}), it is used that $\ket{\Psi_{1,\bm{b};n}}$ is determined only from $\hat{\mathsf{M}}_{\bm{b};n}$ and thus independent of the initial pure state $\ket{\psi_0}$.
-Here, $\mathbb{E}_{\rho_0}$ represents the average over $\{\bm{b}\}$ in the situation where the initial state is $\hat{\rho}_0$, in the same way as $\mathbb{E}$ in other chapters.
-The initial state is explicitly written in this chapter since it becomes important which $\hat{\rho}_0$ is chosen, when we discuss the ergodicity of nonlinear quantities and typical convergence of the Lyapunov spectrum.
-We note that the existence of the limit $\lim_{n\rightarrow\infty} \mathsf{E}_{\nu_n}\left[f(\phi)\right]$ in the left-hand side of Eq. (\ref{eq:average_actual-trajectory_ground-state}) is ensured since there is at least one invariant measure, which was shown in Refs. \cite{benoist2019invariant,benoist2023limit}.
-Now, let us take the initial measure $\nu_0$ as an invariant measure $\nu_\mathrm{ss}$.
-Then, Eq. (\ref{eq:average_actual-trajectory_ground-state}) leads to
+In the second and third lines of Eq.~\eqref{eq:average_actual-trajectory_ground-state}, we use the fact that $\ket{\Psi_{1,\bm{b};n}}$ is determined only from $\hat{\mathsf{M}}_{\bm{b};n}$ and is thus independent of the initial pure state $\ket{\psi_0}$.
+In the last line, $\mathbb{E}_{\rho_0}$ represents the average over $\{\bm{b}\}$ in the situation where the initial state is $\hat{\rho}_0$, in the same way as $\mathbb{E}$ in other chapters.
+The initial-state dependence is explicitly written in this chapter since it becomes important which $\hat{\rho}_0$ is chosen, when we discuss the ergodicity of nonlinear quantities and the typical convergence of the Lyapunov spectrum.